 Hawaiian pedestrian laws are consistent with those in most other states and include the following:

-• Jaywalking, or crossing a street outside of a crosswalk or away from a street corner, is illegal.
+- Jaywalking, or pedestrian crossing a street outside of a crosswalk or away from a street corner, is illegal.

 Is the Driver Always Liable for Pedestrian Accidents?

 Hawaiian pedestrian laws are simple in theory.
-In practice, it can be difficult to determine whether a driver exercised due care prior to an accident.
+In practice, it can be challenging to determine whether a driver exercised due care prior to an accident.

 That said, establishing fault in accidents involving pedestrians can be complicated.
 Sometimes, pedestrians break traffic rules and end up getting struck by an oncoming car.
 Still, drivers are obligated to exercise due care to avoid colliding with anyone on foot.
 An investigation can help identify the liable parties and whether the injured pedestrian can step out of the state’s no-fault auto insurance system and file a claim against the other driver.